dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 - Perform all steps using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)
 - Use [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azps-3.4.0) to deploy an [ARM Quickstart Template](https://azure.microsoft.com/en-us/resources/templates/) to create an [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/)
-- Use [dotnet Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) to create a new asp.net core web application
+- Use [.Net] Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) to create a new asp.net core web application
 - Use [Azure Cloud Shell Editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) to create a Docker file
 - Use [Azure CLI](https://github.com/Azure/azure-cli) to build a Docker image and push it as an image to a repository in your ACR
 - Use [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azps-3.4.0) to deploy your image as an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview) to run in a Serverless fashion.